Category: Top Video Lists

 Posted by – December 31, 2011

-I posted 573 videos from 15 conferences, with 7.1 Million views on my YouTube (doubling my total view count to 14.7 Million), thank you for your 7159 comments, 7397 Likes, thank you for reading my blog, watching my videos, commenting, rating, sending news tips and sharing!
+I posted 573 videos from 15 tradeshows, with 7.1 Million views on my YouTube channel (doubling my total view count to 14.7 Million), thank you for your 7159 comments, 7397 Likes, thank you for reading my blog, watching my videos, commenting, rating, sending news tips and sharing!
 Thanks to my 4520 followers on Google+!
 Since August, I post most of my tech opinions on my Google+.
 Here are some of my Highlights in ARM Powered devices that I blogged on ARMdevices.net in 2011:

 January